 Goldfish may be one of the most popular pet fish, but what do you feed goldfish?
 Understanding what goldfish can eat is essential so you can provide your pets with proper nutrition and help them live long healthy lives.

 What Do Goldfish Eat?

 What can you feed goldfish?
 Feeding goldfish the right food is one of the most important aspects of caring for these pets.
 Goldfish are opportunistic feeders that won't stop feeding as long as food is available.
 Due to this behavior, they can suffer from digestive problems and even death if overfed.
 The more goldfish are fed, the more waste they will produce, which can lead to excess toxins in the tank that can slowly poison the fish or contribute to other goldfish diseases.
 Understanding what goldfish eat and how to feed them properly is critical for a healthy pet.

-Aquarium fish lead a less active life and need much less food to stay well fed and healthy.
+Aquarium fish lead a less active life than wild fish and need much less food to stay well fed and healthy.
 Specially formulated goldfish food is recommended for these fish, and it has a lower concentration of protein - which goldfish have trouble digesting - and more carbohydrates than standard fish food.
 Goldfish food is available in both flake and pellet form and offering both types of food can give fish variety for their feeding preferences.
 Flakes float and pellets sink, which gives the fish opportunities to feed at different levels in the tank.

 - TetraFin Balanced Diet Goldfish Flake Food is an Amazon's Choice product with an average user rating of 4.7 stars from over 1,200 reviewers.
 Its formula is designed to keep the tank or pond water clean and bring out the brilliant color of the fish.